Fist of Fury 1991 II

 Fist of Fury 1991 II (漫畫威龍) is a 1992 Hong Kong comedy film co-directed by Cho Chung-sing and Corey Yuen and starring Stephen Chow in the lead role.
 It is a sequel to the film Fist of Fury 1991 and likewise parodies Hong Kong martial arts films, including Chow appearing in a yellow tracksuit similar to the one worn by Bruce Lee in the 1973 film Enter the Dragon.
-Josephine Siao stars as Peony, a masked hero named after a flower parodying Black Rose, a popular character in Hong Kong films directed by Yuen Chor in the 1960s.
+Josephine Siao stars as Peony, a masked hero named after a flower parodying Black Rose, a popular character in Hong Kong films directed by Chor Yuen in the 1960s.

 Plot

-After Kwok Wai is defeated by Lau Ching in the final round of the martial arts tournament, his elder brother Cheung Wan-To and his gang seek revenge.
+After Kwok Wai is defeated by Lau Ching in the final round of the martial arts tournament, his elder brother, Cheung Wan-To and his gang seek revenge.
 When Ching begins acting strangely due to his sorrow over the loss of his mentor, his four teachers from the New Jingwu School pledge to take care of him.
 Ngou Pi is a fervent Lau Ching fan who meets his hero then returns home to find his aunt Ngou Chat pretending to commit suicide out of shame that he is not yet married.
 Ngou Pi tells her his intention to learn kung fu, then he seeks out Ching in Kowloon and becomes his student.

 Wan-To and his gang attack Ching and Ngou Pi in the street, but a masked woman intervenes and saves them.
 Ching takes refuge at Ngou Pi's house and meets his cousin Yuen Chuen, who looks exactly like his girlfriend Min, and his aunt Ngou Chat, whom Ching recognises as the mysterious masked woman.
 Ngou Pi finally works up the courage to confess his love to his cousin Yuen Chuen and she agrees to marry him.
 Ngou Chat explains to Ching that she does not want Ngou Pi to learn kung fu because his father was killed in a duel.

 Ngou Pi and Yuen Chuen are kidnapped by Wan-To, who forces Ching to battle him in a public match for their release.
-Ngou Chat teaches Ching martial, including a special skill known as the Electric Fist, while his friend Smartie attempts unsuccessfully to woo her.
+Ngou Chat teaches Ching martial, including a special skill known as the Electric Fist, while his friend, Smartie, attempts unsuccessfully to woo her.
 Ching battles Wan-To in the ring and defeats him.
 During the closing credits Wan-To is shown living as a beggar following his defeat.